microsoft/teams-ai/CONTRIBUTING.md

 Microsoft Teams is currently accepting contributions in the form of bug fixes and new features.
-Any submission must have an issue tracking it in the issue tracker that has been approved by the Teams Collaboration team.
+Any submission must have an issue tracking it in the issue tracker that has been approved by the Teams AI team.
 Your pull request should include a link to the bug that you are fixing.
 If you've submitted a PR for a bug, please post a comment in the bug to avoid duplication of effort.

+Please note that as of August 2023, signed commits are required for all contributions to this project.
+For more information on how to set up, see the [GitHub Authentication verify commit signature](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification) documentation.

 ## Legal